 Use the restroom before class.
 If you do need to use the restroom during a yoga class, you don’t need to ask for permission to leave; simply try to go during resting poses like child’s pose or downward dog.

 Stay for Savasana.
 This portion of a yoga class is used for resting and relaxation.
 Skipping out of class before completing your Savasana is considered disrespectful to your yoga instructor.
 Besides, it is a very important part of practicing yoga.

 >> Read More: 6 Best Yoga Poses to Relieve Stress

-- Don’t be late!
-If anything, try to be there early.
-Not only will you get the spot you want but you’ll be able to prevent being late.
-If you’re more than 6-10 minutes late, it is best to just skip the class.
+Don’t be late!
+If anything, try to be there early so you can get the spot you want.
+If you’re more than six minutes late, it is best to just skip the class.

-- Turn your cell phone off.
-In fact, it is best if you leave your phone in your car or locker if they’re available.
-If you must have it on for emergencies be sure it is on silent.
+Turn your cell phone off.
+In fact, it’s best if you leave your phone in your car or locker if they’re available.
+If you must have it on for emergencies, be sure it is on silent.

-- Don’t pollute the air.
-By these we mean, don’t wear too much perfume or scented lotions and don’t forget to wear deodorant.
+Don’t pollute the air.
+By that we mean don’t wear too much perfume or scented lotions and don’t forget to wear deodorant.
 These two extremes on the scent scale can really distract those around you as deep breathing is an important part of a yoga workout.

-- Shoes off.
-Most yoga instructors require that students take their shoes off outside of the yoga studio, so be sure to ask before the class.
+Shoes off.
+Most yoga instructors require that students take their shoes off outside the yoga studio, so be sure to ask before the class.

-- Wear comfortable clothing, but nothing that is overly revealing as this could be a distraction.
-Also avoid wearing any jewelry that might clang about or jingle as this can ruin the serene atmosphere.
+Wear comfortable clothing, but nothing that is overly revealing, as this could be a distraction.
+You should also avoid wearing any jewelry that might clang about or jingle as this can ruin the serene atmosphere.

 >>Read More: 13 Hows (and How Nots) to Wear Your Yoga Pants